ckuhlmann/lt2circuitikz/readme.md

 to finally get a PDF document  D:\\testdrive\\catalog.asc.pdf with your shematic.

-Please not that you might want to change the extension to a simple .pdf in order to not confuse LaTeX when then using the PDF in another LaTeX document.
+Please note that you might want to change the extension to a simple .pdf in order to not confuse LaTeX when then using the PDF in another LaTeX document.

+## Testrun
+Use the supplied `test_lt2ti.bat` file to test your python setup with lt2ti.py on an example file.

+Use `examples\compile_catalog.bat` to compile a pdf from the catalog example file to test your latex setup.

+The expected outputs are present in the package (and get overwritten, so create copies if you want to compare the results.
+Alternatively, use git to diff for deviations).

 ## Scripting